Sandia-OpenSHMEM/SOS/README.md

 to download only the unit tests and the performance test suite that are included with Sandia OpenSHMEM.

-This `README.md` file is formatted with Markdown.
-The [human-readable file is located here](https://github.com/Sandia-OpenSHMEM/SOS/blob/master/README).
+This README file is formatted with Markdown.
+The [human-readable README file is located here](https://github.com/Sandia-OpenSHMEM/SOS/blob/master/README).

 The following sections briefly describe how to build Sandia OpenSHMEM and the